BoltzExchange/boltz-client/docs/index.md

 * `chainrpc` (block listener)
 * `walletrpc` (fee estimations)

-Binaries for the latest release of `boltz-lnd` can be found on the [releases page](https://github.com/BoltzExchange/boltz-lnd/releases).
+Binaries of `boltz-lnd` can be found [here](https://github.com/BoltzExchange/boltz-lnd/releases).
 If no binaries are available for your platform, you can build them yourself with the instructions provided in the [README](https://github.com/BoltzExchange/boltz-lnd#building).

 ### Configuration